SuTang21/Kreken/README.md

 # Kreken

-This is a python CLI that runs a proxy server intercepting password hashes
+This is a python CLI that runs a proxy server intercepting password hash queries to HIBP database.

 ### Installation
 _For MacOS_